The chicken should be chicken.

 If a supported store cannot reliably fulfill an ingredient, the trustworthy answer may be an honest gap instead of a confident wrong match.
 A missing specialty item is less damaging than telling a user to buy the wrong product.

-Zenx helps prepare cart-ready shopping, but users review matched products before sending anything to a retailer cart.
+Zenx helps prepare reviewable grocery shopping, but users review matched products before sending anything to a retailer cart.
 That keeps the shopper in control before pickup, delivery, or checkout.

 Cart trust is what separates store-checked meal planning from a hopeful ingredient list.
 Zenx is built around the grocery trip, not just the recipe card.